-Patrons: Jane Carty; Dearbhla Collins; Eamonn Lawlor; John Rowden
+Patrons: Dearbhla Collins; John Keeley; Eamonn Lawlor; John Rowden

-Dearbhla was a member of the board of the National Concert Hall, Dublin from 2010 – 2015 having previously served two terms on the Board of Culture Ireland.
+Dearbhla was a member of the Board of the National Concert Hall, Dublin from 2010 – 2015, having previously served two terms on the Board of Culture Ireland.
 In October 2017 she was awarded an honorary doctorate for her services to music in Ireland from the National University of Ireland.

 Eamonn Lawlor has been Master of Ceremonies for all the Semifinal and Final rounds of this Competition since it began.

 He joined RTÉ Lyric fm when the station opened in 1999, and presented the Lyric Concert and Friday Concert programmes from 2002 until his retirement nine years later.

 A native of Delvin, Co.
 Westmeath, he had previously been a journalist with RTÉ.
 He was the station’s European Correspondent for ten years and went on to present SixOne, Prime Time and other news programmes on radio and television.